 This recipe has an optional 2 T of light mayo or Miracle whip.
 While this technically has points, when spread over the whole recipe the calculation is still zero.
 I like to wait and add just a bit at serving since I really like the tangy zip and don’t want it to get lost in the tartness of the Greek yogurt.

 Weight Watchers Tuna Salad Recipe

 This tuna salad is quick and easy to make and tastes great.
-Enjoy with vegetables sticks or on a salad for a totally zero point meal, or serve with light bread, crackers (such as Good Thins), or a low carb tortilla.
+Enjoy with vegetables sticks or on a salad for a totally zero point meal (Blue and Purple), or serve with light bread, crackers (such as Good Thins), or a low carb tortilla.
 Count points accordingly for these items.

 Add all ingredients in a large mixing bowl.

-Serve Tuna Salad with vegetables, bread, or crackers.
+Combine ingredients and you are done.
+Serve tuna salad with vegetables, bread, or crackers.